 We explain three different decorative stitching options for you to try, and have included three template downloads to re-create our exact designs.
 Vary the fabric, thread colors, and stitch patterns for dozens of cool combos.

 This clever pillow looks complex with its intricate lattice front and peek-a-boo inset, but it’s so easy.
 We love the splash of color behind the lattice strips.
 Just imagine all the wonderful fabric combinations you could try!

 Like your favorite pair of sweats, sometimes you gotta have a loose fit.
-This pretty pillow follows suit with a relaxed and roomy cover.
+This throw pillow follows suit with a relaxed and roomy cover.
 We added 15 lines of decorative stitching and custom corner tassels.

 This dramatic pillow is what is traditionally called a “statement” pillow, the member of the pillowscape with the strongest flair, the one that anchors the collection.
-The striking fleur-de-lis appliqué is a free download.
+Our striking fleur-de-lis appliqué is a free download.